-- 1.1 There are a number of important principles to understand for any member of staff involved in committing expenditure on behalf of the Council. - Councillors set Revenue Budgets and the Capital Plan, the inclusion of items within them constitutes authority for the appropriate Chief Officer to incur expenditure in the year concerned, subject to: - the Council's Governance documents including the Scheme of Delegation, Scheme of Administration, Standing Orders and Financial Regulations, - any prior reporting requirements of the appropriate Committee and - other than specific exceptions in the Scheme of Delegation, the amounts approved must not be exceeded. - The Head of Financial Services is responsible for ensuring that the Chief Officers are aware of the Budgets and Capital Projects approved by the Council for which they are responsible.
-This responsibility covers, budget monitoring, ensuring overspends do not occur, ensuring budgets are applied in accordance with Committee direction, and notifying the appropriate Committee of any amounts not required and additional budgetary requirements during the year. - Each member of the Corporate Management Team is also responsible for ensuring that individual Officers, Budget Managers, are advised of the Budget and Capital Plan projects for which they are responsible. - Authorisation arrangements need to guard against mismanagement and confusion and key aspects of such arrangements are: - that no more than one person is responsible for a single budget amount; and - each person responsible for a budget understands his/her responsibilities for that budget. - all budget managers shall be required to confirm their awareness of and adherence to this Policy, the Financial Regulations and Procurement Procedures by certification of a declaration to that effect, either at three yearly intervals or, for newly appointed managers, on completion of their budget manager training. - If any budget manager is unsure of their responsibilities, they should contact the Accountancy Section for clarification and if needed, request refresher training. - Deliberate failure to observe the Financial Regulations may lead to disciplinary action being taken against the Officer responsible up to and including dismissal.
+- 1.1 There are a number of important principles to understand for any member of staff involved in committing expenditure on behalf of the Council. - Councillors set Revenue Budgets and the Capital Plan at a high level., the inclusion of items within them constitutes authority for The appropriate Chief Officer is authorised to incur expenditure under the budgets for which they are responsible in the year concerned, subject to: - the Council's Governance documents including the Scheme of Delegation, Scheme of Administration, Standing Orders and Financial Regulations, - any prior reporting requirements of the appropriate Committee and - other than specific exceptions in the Scheme of Delegation, the amounts approved must not be exceeded. - The Chief Financial Officer is responsible for ensuring that the Chief Officers are aware of the Revenue Budgets and Capital Projects approved by the Council for which they are responsible.
+This responsibility covers budget monitoring, ensuring overspends do not occur, ensuring budgets are applied in accordance with Committee direction, and notifying the appropriate Committee of any amounts not required.
+Chief Officers are responsible for budget monitoring reports to the appropriate service committee.
+They are also responsible for reporting projected overspends and any other additional budgetary requirements arising during the year. - Each member of the Corporate Management Team Chief Officers are also responsible for ensuring that individual Officers identified as Budget Managers are advised of the Revenue Budget and Capital Plan projects for which they are responsible. - The Chief Financial Officer and the Chief Financial Officer of the Moray Integrated Joint Board (MIJB) will maintain a list of named individuals of NHS Grampian employees who are appointed as officers of the Council for the specifically described purpose of delivering integrated services.
+Any breach or non-compliance may result in the individual being removed from the appointment as officer of the Council and may result in a disciplinary action in line with the policies of NHS Grampian. - Authorisation arrangements need to guard against mismanagement and confusion and key aspects of such arrangements are: - no more than one person is responsible for a single budget amount; - each person responsible for a budget understands their responsibilities for that budget.

+- all budget managers shall be required to confirm their awareness of and adherence to this Policy, the Financial Regulations, Grant Policy and Procurement Procedures by certification of a declaration to that effect, either at three yearly intervals or, for newly appointed managers, on completion of their budget manager training. - If any budget manager is unsure of their responsibilities, they should contact the Accountancy Section for clarification and if needed, request refresher training. - Deliberate failure to observe the Financial Regulations may lead to disciplinary action being taken against the Officer responsible up to and including dismissal.